SKYN1K/SKYN1K/README.md

 - 👀 I’m interested in computer games
 - 🌱 I’m currently learning python a bit
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me Toyota AE86 Trueno#9836
+- 📫 How to reach me; Discord: skyn1k

 <!---
 SKYN1K/SKYN1K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.